 In your epilogue to the Danish edition of your book Changing on the job, you write that Denmark has a special place in this movement.
 Could you please elaborate on that?

 Jennifer Garvey Berger: Those who have many gifts also have many responsibilities.
-Danish society seems to have many gifts and have figured so many things out.
+The Danish society seems to have many gifts and has figured so many things out.
 Some of them you have figured out due to your culture, some due to your location, your geography, or your scale.
 You do so many things well and are in so many ways ahead of the crowd.

 Therefore, I think there is a responsibility for Danes to lead.
 People who are ahead of the crowd are leaders by definition.

 Leaders who can help the world in figuring out how to build a society that is thoughtful, compassionate, connected, and environmentally savvy.
 We need more of this kind of leadership across the world.